yashamon/web2/classes/analysis/analysis2020.md

 From Rudin principles of math analysis:
 pg 43: 2, 5, 6, 7

-HW Set 1 for wed
+HW Set 2 for wed

+Complete the proof of Theorem 2.27 a) (the book has a gap)

 <!-- 1) Prove that an infinite subset of a countably infinite set is countably infinite. -->